alobanov/alobanov.github.io/_posts/2024-10-13-git-town-workflow.md

 ~ on [MOB-current-feature]
 {% endhighlight %}

-<small>Лог команды <span class="wordcode">sync</span></small> 👆
+<small>Log of the <span class="wordcode">sync</span> command</small> 👆

 <div class="spacer"></div>

 ---

-## Stacked branshes
+## Stacked branches

-Наиболее удобно использовать команду <span class="wordcode">stacked branch</span>. Чтобы добавить новую функцию на основе текущей ветки, просто выполните команду <span class="wordcode">append</span>. Структуру веток можно просмотреть с помощью команды <span class="wordcode">branch<span>.
+The most convenient command to use is <span class="wordcode">stacked branch</span>.
+To add a new feature on top of the current branch, simply run <span class="wordcode">append</span>.
+The branch structure can be viewed with the <span class="wordcode">branch</span> command.

 <div class="spacer"></div>

-Далее, перейдите на последнюю ветку в стеке и запустите <span class="wordcode">git town sync</span>. Эта команда синхронизирует все ветки последовательно — начиная с основной и заканчивая текущей.
+Then, switch to the last branch in the stack and run <span class="wordcode">git town sync</span>.
+This command syncs all branches sequentially — starting from the main branch and ending with the current one.

 <div class="spacer"></div>